 MyTutor was founded by three men with a shared passion for improving education with wider access to private online tutoring.
-Robert Grabiner was a struggling father trying to find reliable tuition for his daughters; Bertie Hubbard was an analyst looking to use his knowledge to solve crucial problems in education; and finally, James Grant was a philanthropic entrepreneur who wanted to help disadvantaged kids in schools.
+Robert Grabiner was a struggling father trying to find reliable tuition for his daughters; Bertie Hubbard was an analyst looking to use his knowledge to solve crucial education problems; finally, James Grant was a philanthropic entrepreneur who wanted to help disadvantaged kids in schools.

 That’s all the information one can find on the story of MyTutor.
-Their ‘about us’ section is very sparse and is more about reminding you of their mission statement, to bring ‘life changing’ tuition to all, than it is about telling you the origins of the company.
+The ‘About Us’ section is very sparse and is more about reminding you of their mission statement, to bring ‘life-changing tuition to all, than it is about telling you the origins of the company.
 If you click on any of the staff photos in the ‘about us’ section, you will only find empty, grey boxes that look like they should probably have text in them.